jwpetley/CoSpecPy/docs/source/getting_started.rst

 Quick Start
 ============

+We have added an example speclist of 50 SDSS URLs to get you started with composite creation.

+Below is also another example of how easy it is to get started with this package using only RA and Dec coordinates of target objects.
-Given a list of ra and dec positions, find the best matches to the SDSS DR14 quasar catalogue and create a composite to plot.
+Given a list of ra and dec positions in degrees, this will find the best matches to the SDSS DR14 quasar catalogue and create a composite to plot.

-For a quick example you can use (you must have wget installed):
+You must have wget installed:

 .. code-block:: python